• Skip to main content

 • Coloring Icing - you can add gel food coloring to the icing recipe if you wish to have some without coconut or sprinkles.
 The icing sets hard and is shiny so it will be pretty even without some toppings.

 • Sprinkles - you can use colored sprinkles along or in place of the coconut or sugar.
-Nonpareils will work best, they are the small round rainbow sprinkles also found in shakers at the store like the colored sugar.
+Nonpareils will work best and are also the star of my recipe for Sprinkle Sugar Cookies.
+They are the small round rainbow sprinkles also found in shakers at the store like the colored sugar.

 • Marshmallows - you can use colored mini marshmallows for the bunny tails on these cookies.
-If you can find the pastel-colored ones that sometimes hit stores in the spring.
+Find the pastel-colored ones that sometimes hit stores in the spring.

 Equipment